SSWConsulting/SSW.People.Profiles/Ulysses-Maclaren/Ulysses-Maclaren.md

    <iframe width="800" height="450" src="https://www.youtube.com/embed/Y4tvF0DWEec" frameborder="0"></iframe>

- In his spare time, he is one of Australia's top Salsa teachers and is the 10 times Australian Salsa Champion, 5 times Australian Bachata Champion, and part of the Bachata World Champion team, Modus Vivendi.
+In his spare time, he is one of Australia's top Salsa teachers and is a 10 times Australian Salsa Champion, 5 times Australian Bachata Champion, and part of the Bachata World Champion team, Modus Vivendi.
 You can see more about this part of his life on his [Salsa Blog](https://salsaulysses.com/).